videojs/video.js/docs/guides/player-workflows.md

 myPlayer.src('http://www.example.com/path/to/video.mp4');
 ```

+When a string is provided as the source, Video.js will try to infer the video type from the file extension, but this inference will not work in all cases.
+It is recommended that the source is provided as an object including the type, as below.

 **Source Object (or element):** A javascript object containing information
 about the source file.
 Use this method if you want the player to determine if
 it can support the file using the type information.